 All the Channel Sales Data You Need in One Place

 The useful metrics generated by a partner relationship management system can also be used to define sales territories.
-PRM best practices call for account ownership: setting clear rules for territories and accounts so partner sales forces (and the direct force) avoid fighting over the same set of customers.
+PRM best practices call for account ownership: setting clear rules for territories and accounts so partner sales forces and the direct force avoid fighting over the same set of customers.
 The PRM portal can then be used as a centralized system to manage the flow of leads from lead generation to sales success so partners aren’t competing against each other.
-The next series of articles on this blog (click here to follow) will focus on managing and avoiding channel conflict, a very important element of achieving indirect sales success.